 From town/city centre: Travel westbound from Swansea City Centre along Mumbles Road and The Secret Beach Bar & Kitchen is on the left hand side opposite St Helens rugby ground.

 From major motorway:

 From the East, leave the M4 at J42 and follow signs for Swansea.
 From Swansea, follow directions above.

 From West, leave motorway at J47.
 Follow signs for Swansea, then Singleton Hospital.
 Go past the hospital and turn left onto Mumbles Road.

-There is a pay and display car park at 360 Beach & Watersports
+There is a pay and display car park at The Secret Beach Bar & Kitchen.

 Further car parking is available at the Recreation Ground on Mumbles Road.
 Car park is usually free on a Saturday unless there is an event or Swansea University open day.

 Post Run Coffee